Psychoanalytic psychotherapist

 Sexuality and Gender Now: Moving beyond Heteronormativity

-By Leezah Hertzmann and Julia Newbigin.
+By Leezah Hertzmann and Juliet Newbigin.
 New York: Routledge

 “Escaping from the tradition of anti-homosexual prejudice ….does not happen in the main via impassioned appeals to the better angels of those whose minds are made up, but by producing a body of scholarship that persuasively challenges prevailing assumptions and demonstrates the relevance of LGBTQ-friendly psychoanalysis to diverse lives at the present moment…By significant measures, Hertzmann and Newbigin’s volume succeeds in resounding fashion…”